espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Black King.md

 * * *

 **Effect** You unleash a blast of draining flame, dealing 5d6 fire, 5d6 void damage to all creatures in a 60 foot cone (DC 34 Basic reflex save).
 Creatures who fail their saving throw are knocked back 5 feet.
-Creatures who critically fail are knocked back 10 feet and fall [[Prone]].
+Creatures who critically fail are knocked back 10 feet and fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].